friari/rails_assessment/README.md

 #### Detail any third party services that your App will use.

 #### Bootstrap (Using version 4)

 Boostrap is a free open source CSS (based on flexbox grid) framework, used for mobile first responsive design, it contains javascript and CSS based design templates from typograhpy to naivgation and many more.

+####  Pin interest

+Pin Interest is a web based social media network, which allows users to share images associated with  a certain topic, product, service etc. and a nice platform to find new interests by searching and looking at other images other have posted.
+It’s a great tool for inspiration for front-end design decisions on a web application such as colour schemes and the feel of the application.

 #### Devise

 Devise is a mult-client and secure token based Authentication system for Rails.
 It works by refreshing the tokens on each request, and then expires them after a short time, which leaves the application secure.

+#### AWS

+Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.
+Explore how millions of customers are currently leveraging AWS cloud products and solutions to build sophisticated applications with increased flexibility, scalability and reliability.

 #### Kaminari